List of set classes

 This is a list of set classes, by Forte number.
 In music theory, a set class (an abbreviation of pitch-class-set class) is an ascending collection of pitch classes, transposed to begin at zero.
 For a list of ordered collections, see this list of tone rows and series.

 Sets are listed with links to their complements.
-For unsymmetrical sets, the prime form is marked with "A" and the inversion with "B"; sets without either are symmetrical.
+For asymmetrical sets, the prime form is marked with "A" and the inversion with "B"; sets without either are symmetrical.
 Sets marked with a "Z" refer to a pair of different set classes with identical interval class content unrelated by inversion, with one of each pair listed at the end of the respective list when they occur. ("Z" is derived from the prefix zygo-, from Ancient Greek ζυγόν, "yoke".
 Hence: zygosets.)
 "T" and "E" are conventionally used in sets to notate ten and eleven, respectively, as single characters.
 Because, for any given set, its interval-class vector is independent of the version (cyclic permutation) considered, for any cardinality, the ordering of sets in the list (except for Z-related sets, as explained below) is based on the string of numerals in the interval vector treated as an integer, decreasing in value, following the strategy used by Forte in constructing his numbering system.

 There are two slightly different methods of obtaining the prime form—an earlier one by Allen Forte and a later but now generally more popular one by John Rahn—both often confusingly described as "most packed to the left".
 However, a more precise description of the Rahn spelling is to select the version most dispersed from the right, whereas the precise description of the Forte spelling is to select the version most packed to the left within the smallest span.
 (Note: Forte and Rahn both list prime forms as the most left-packed possible version of a set.
 However, Forte packs from the left and Rahn packs from the right ("making the small numbers smaller," versus making "the larger numbers [...] smaller").)
 In the lists here, the Rahn spelling is used for the 17 out of 352 set classes where the two methods yield different results; the alternative Forte spellings are listed in the footnotes.